Beth Barnes

 The policy relevance is direct.
 If models move from completing short tasks to multi-hour or multi-day projects, the governance question changes from "can this model answer difficult questions?" to "can this system independently carry out consequential work?"

-Model Risk Reports
+Risk Reports and External Review

 Barnes has also appeared as a contributor on external reviews of Anthropic risk reports, including 2026 work on automated R&D risk and sabotage risk.
 These reviews show the institutional shape of the field: frontier labs publish safety or risk claims, external evaluators examine the evidence and limitations, and governance depends on whether that review process is rigorous enough to matter.